 The scrum guide states:

 In practice, this means that most Scrum Teams plan three time slots of each one hour, throughout the sprint where they spend time with the Product Owner and stakeholders.
-This should be enough time for a Product Owner and Development Team to create a flow of items in a ready state.
+This should be enough time for a Product Owner and the Developers to create a flow of items in a ready state.
 Ideally, a Scrum Team has 2 sprints of ‘ready’ work on the product backlog so if a product owner goes on a holiday or falls ill, the team can go ahead.
 We find teams struggling to gets enough work in a ready state for the upcoming sprint.

 Spikes finds their origin in Extreme Programming and are described as ‘A story or task aimed at answering a question or gathering information, rather than at producing shippable product’.